-During 2014, Escal UGS S.L. relinquished the exploitation concession associated with the Castor development project in Spain.
+During 2014, Escal relinquished the exploitation concession associated with the Castor development project in Spain.
 The relinquishment was formally accepted by the Spanish authorities by royal decree-law on October 4, 2014.
-In November 2014, Escal received €1.35 billion, being the net value of its investment, after deducting amounts of €110 million previously received by Escal during the precommissioning stage of development.
+In November 2014, Escal received €1.35 billion, being the net value of its investment, after deducting amounts of €110 million previously received by Escal during the pre-commissioning stage of development.
 These proceeds were applied towards the partial repayment of the €1.41 billion of outstanding bonds issued by Watercraft Capital S.A., Escal's financing vehicle.
-In November 2014, ACS arranged a €300 million refinancing of Escal, of which €60 million was applied to repay the balance of amounts owing pursuant to the outstanding bond arrangements.
-CLP is of the view that the refinancing arranged by ACS was not in the best interests of Escal and consequently, CLP has lodged a legal action challenging the approval of the refinancing.
-Additionally, CLP has determined that the use of proceeds from the refinancing may have compromised CLP's interests as a shareholder and, accordingly, CLP is currently evaluating the appropriate course of action to take in this regard.
+In November 2014, ACS arranged a €300 million bank financing for Escal, of which €0 million was applied to repay the balance of amounts owing pursuant to the outstanding bond arrangements.
+The remaining €240 million available pursuant to the bank line were used by Escal to repay Escal's shareholder loans solely to ACS.
+CLP is of the view that the new financing arranged by ACS was not in the best interests of Escal and consequently, CLP has lodged a legal action challenging the approval of the new financing.
+Furthermore, in the opinion of CLP, the use of the €240 million in payment of subordinated loans solely to ACS contravenes the terms of the 2007 memorandum of understanding in respect of CLP's ownership rights in the equity and shareholder loans of Escal.